adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

 .. code-block:: text

-    default : current directory (".")
+    default: "."
+    type: str

 .. versionchanged:: 0.8.0 Renamed from ``input_path``

 .. _rad-plot-dos_seedname:

 -s, --seedname
 --------------
 Prefix for input files with PDOS(E).

-In the case of Quantum Espresso-produced pdos it is the same as specified in the QE projwfc.x input file (filpdos).
+In the case of Quantum Espresso-produced seedname is the same as specified in the QE projwfc.x input file (filpdos).

-If it is not provided the script tries to detect it automatically in the :ref:`rad-plot-dos_input-folder` folder.
+If it is not provided the script tries to detect it automatically in the ``rad-plot-dos_`input-folder`` folder.

 .. code-block:: text

-    default : None
+    optional
+    type: str

 .. versionchanged:: 0.5.21 from "filpdos" to "seedname".

 .. _rad-plot-dos_output-name: